 Autism spectrum disorder: how it affects attention and interaction

 Children with autism spectrum disorder (ASD) don’t tune into other people in the same way as typically developing babies and children.

-For example, a child with ASD might not respond to his name, make eye contact, smile at caregivers, or wave goodbye without being told to.
-A child with ASD also might not use eye contact or point with his finger to get someone’s attention or communicate.
+For example, children with ASD might not respond to their names, make eye contact, smile at caregivers, or wave goodbye without being told to.
+Children with ASD also might not use eye contact or point with their fingers to get your attention or communicate.

 Using eye contact and gestures to share experiences with others is called joint attention (or shared attention).
 Children with ASD often have difficulty in this area.